Click here to learn about the latest updates.

 Adjusting the salary unit does not automatically create a yearly, monthly, or quarterly repeat.
 You need to create blocks manually to span the duration that the person is working.

 Unlike salary and fringe costs, "Other" costs are billed at 100% even when a block uses less than 100% total effort.
-This is because every lab we talked to said they were responsible for covering either all or none of the tuition for part-time students.
+This is because every group we talked to said they were responsible for covering either all or none of the tuition for part-time students.

 For example, the following two blocks charge different amounts to the orange NSF grant: